codefo-O/on_prem_streaming_data_pipeline/README.md

     <img src="images/logo.png" alt="Logo" width="300" height="300">
   </a>

-<h3 align="center">ETL Pipeline</h3>
+<h3 align="center">Streaming Data Pipeline</h3>

   <p align="center">
-    A proof of concept project to create an streaming data pipeline to ingest data from a REST API, transform, and store in a database to visualize.
+    A proof of concept streaming data pipeline that will utilize NiFi to get data from a REST API.
+The data will then move from a MySQL database to a PostgreSQL utalizing Kafka to produce events.
+The cosumer will be setup as a simple Spark job.
     <br />
     <a href="https://github.com/codefo-O/on_prem_streaming_data_pipeline">View Youtube Demo </a>
   </p>